nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/driver_examples/clockout/example_board_readme.md

 Running the demo
 ================
-To measure the output signal of CLKO1, please use the oscilloscope to probe D27;
+To measure the output signal of CLKO1, please use the oscilloscope to probe TP94;
-To measure the output signal of CLKO2, please use the oscilloscope to probe TP31.
+To measure the output signal of CLKO2, please use the oscilloscope to probe TP95.
 These instructions are displayed/shown on the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Clock Output Driver Example.
 Please Choose one clock to be outputted on CLKO1.
-	1 -- PLL3 SW Clock.
+	1 -- OSC_RC_24M.
-	2 -- PLL2(divided by 2).
+	2 -- OSC_RC_400M.
-	3 -- ENET PLL(divided by 2).
+	3 -- PLL_480_DIV2.
-	4 -- AHB Clock Root.
+	4 -- PLL_1G_DIV2.
-	5 -- IPG Clock Root.
-	6 -- Perclk Root.
-	7 -- PLL4 Main Clock.
 1

-Please set the clock divider, range from 1 to 8.
+Please set the clock divider, range from 1 to 256.
-1
+12

-Theoretically, the output frequency of CLKO1 is 240000000 Hz.
+Theoretically, the output frequency of CLKO1 is 33333333 Hz.
 Please Choose one clock to be outputted on CLKO2.
-	1 -- IPI2C Clock Root.
+	1 -- OSC_RC_24M.
-	2 -- OSC Clock.
+	2 -- OSC_RC_400M.
-	3 -- LPSPI Clock Root.
+	3 -- PLL_1G_DIV5.
-	4 -- SAI1 Clock Root.
+	4 -- PLL_ARM.
-	5 -- SAI2 Clock Root.
-	6 -- SAI3 Clock Root.
-	7 -- Trace Clock Root.
-	8 -- Flexspi Clock Root.
-	9 -- UART Clock Root.
-	10 -- Spdif0 Clock Root.
-3
+4

-Please set the clock divider, range from 1 to 8.
+Please set the clock divider, range from 1 to 256.
-2
+10

-Theoretically, the output frequency of CLKO2 is 52800000 Hz.
+Theoretically, the output frequency of CLKO2 is 2400000 Hz.

 Please press any key to continue.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~